ForgtAI/ForgtAI.github.io/README.md

 TBA

 # Sponsors
-The workshop is organised under the support of the PANDORA European project https://pandora-heu.eu/
+The workshop is organised under the support of the [PANDORA](https://pandora-heu.eu/) European project.